Skip to content

 TOML credentials

-Create a TOML file in your working directory (e.g. config.toml or config.toml):
+Create a TOML file in your working directory (e.g. config.toml):

 [cognite]